rogernogueraplanesas/irradiare-app/docs/eredes-guide.md

 ## Process sequence
 Brief description of E-REDES data lifecycle:

-  1. The data is downloaded by means of dynamic web scraping the [E-REDES Open Data Portal](https://e-redes.opendatasoft.com/pages/homepage/) site using the 'Selenium' library.
+  1. The data is downloaded by means of dynamic web scraping the [E-REDES Open Data Portal](https://e-redes.opendatasoft.com/explore/?sort=modified) site using the 'Selenium' library.
 One data file is obtained per indicator.

-  2. The required metadata is extracted by web scraping the `Informação` tab for each of the involved indicators.
+  2. The required metadata is extracted by web scraping each of the indicators' metadata present in their interactive cards.
 A single file is obtained for all the metadata.

   3. The indicators' data files are merged with their corresponding metadata, creating a temporary file for each.